 The standard panel van (e.g. Ford Transit) is a reliable choice for a small band with a reasonable amount of equipment.
-Three seats and no windows in the back so you can leave it parked loaded overnight without advertising the contents to would-be thieves.
+Three seats in the front and no windows in the back so you can leave it parked overnight without advertising the contents to would-be thieves.

-With comfortable seating for anything from 5-9 people, people carriers make excellent luxury transport for bands and touring music groups.
+With comfortable seating for anything from five to nine people, people carriers make excellent luxury transport for bands and touring music groups.